 - dry skin

-Your doctor may also order this test if you develop a condition known as goiter.
-Goiter occurs when your thyroid gland becomes enlarged.
-The test may also be ordered if you have an autoimmune disorder, such as Graves disease or Hashimoto thyroiditis.
-Impaired thyroid function may develop if you have these conditions.
+Your doctor may also order it if you develop a goiter, a condition that happens when your thyroid gland becomes enlarged.
+They may also order it if they suspect you have an autoimmune disorder, such as Graves' disease or Hashimoto thyroiditis.
+It can help them check for impaired thyroid function.

 - excessive bleeding at the puncture site

-- development of an infection where the skin is broken by the needle
+- development of an infection where your skin is broken by the needle

-Normal results for the antithyroglobulin antibody test are negative.
-This means that there are no antibodies present in your bloodstream.
-If you do have small amounts of the antithyroglobulin antibody in your blood, this may indicate the presence of certain health problems, including:
+Normal results for this test are “negative.”
+If you receive negative results, that means no antithyroglobulin antibodies were found in your blood sample.
+If you do have small amounts in your blood, it may be a sign of certain health problems, such as:

 - thyroid cancer

 If you have high levels of antithyroglobulin antibodies in your blood, it may be a sign of serious autoimmune disorder, such as Graves’ disease or Hashimoto thyroiditis.

 In some cases, you may have antithyroglobulin antibodies in your blood without any specific complications.
 If you test positive for these antibodies, and your doctor can’t identify an underlying cause, they may monitor you for emerging health problems.